Spyker Castle

+History

 Spycker was first recorded in 1318.
 It belonged at that time to the Stralsund patrician family, the von Külpens.
 In 1344 a daughter from the House of von Külpen married the Jasmunds.
 As a result, the Spyker branch of the von Jasmunds was founded which died without issue in 1648.

 As a result of the Thirty Years' War, Pomerania, and hence Rügen, fell to Sweden under the Treaty of Westphalia in 1648.
 As a reward for his wartime services, Queen Christine of Sweden gave the now empty seat of Spycker in 1649 to the Swedish field marshal and later governor-general of Swedish Pomerania, Carl Gustav Wrangel.
 The castle, originally furnished with a defensive moat, was remodelled after 1650 into its present appearance as a Renaissance schloss and painted in Swedish Falu red, which was atypical of Rügen.
 Fully sculptured stucco ceilings, unique in the Baltic region, date to around 1652.

 After the death of Carl Gustav Wrangel in 1676, the property passed to his daughter Eleanora-Sophia, wife of the Lord of Putbus.
 Eleanora-Sophia died in 1687, and the property went to the Swedish family of Brahe, with whom her older sister was connected by marriage.
 After its occupation by the Napoleonic troops in 1806/07 Spycker temporarily became the seat of the French governor of Rügen.
 In 1815, Rügen, which had hitherto been Swedish, was handed over to Prussia.
 Magnus Fredrik Brahe sold Spycker in 1817 and it came into the possession of Prince Wilhelm Malte I of Putbus.